CNY Leftovers Recipes

-However, if you’re anything like us, your fridge is now packed full with all the extra ingredients that you deliberately (or accidentally) bought more of for the past three days.
+If you’re anything like us, your fridge is now fully packed with all the extra ingredients that you deliberately (or accidentally) bought more of in preparation for the holiday — what to do with them?

 In the spirit of minimizing food wastage and making the most out of your ingredients, here are 8 easy, delicious recipes to make best use of your CNY leftovers.